Dr. Ryan Cleous

 Where can we find you when you are not working?

-Telepathy–then doing my charting would be much easier, and I would be able to empathize with patients even better.
+I would possess the power of telepathy.
+Then, doing my charting would be much easier, and I would be able to empathize with patients even better.

 What is your favorite food?